Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 The original code with the new behavior failed a test, because the browser pointed to the _Home page_ before `await context.EnablePrivacyConsentBannerFeatureAsync()(=> context.EnableFeatureDirectlyAsync({featureId})`.
 So the `context.EnableFeatureDirectlyAsync` doesn't navigate away, the `await context.GoToHomePageAsync()` call does nothing, and the consent banner doesn't come up.

-The solution, in this case, is to call `await context.GoToHomePageAsync(onlyIfNotAlreadyThere: false)`, this result a reload, and the consent banner come up.
+The solution, in this case, is to call `await context.GoToHomePageAsync(onlyIfNotAlreadyThere: false)`, resulting in a reload, and the consent banner come up.